Opla/aice.js/README.md

 aice.train();

-// now you can use process to get the answer const response = await aice.process('Hello', {}, 'en');
+// now you can use evaluate to get the answer const response = await aice.evaluate('Hello', {}, 'en');
 ```

 ```